ovebepari/ovebepari.github.io/_posts/2018-10-05-Three-Plus-Years-as-a-Shitty-Programmer.md

 Every new day starts with a feeling like, well, I was a shitty programmer yesterday.
 It is a good thing, maybe it means I'm growing.
 So things I used to do on a regular basis that made me a shitty programmer are:

 ### Used to Memorize Documentations:
-Learning `Assembly Programming Language` or understanding how the computer works in a bit level ( [Bottom Up CS ](https://www.bottomupcs.com/) ) is more important than spending time memorizing documentations of a certain thing.
-Just look up the doc and code.
-Save time.
-Do art and love.
-Get a life outside of the Matrix.
+Learning `Assembly Programming Language` or understanding how the computer works in a bit level <a href="https://www.bottomupcs.com/" target="_blank">(Bottom Up Cs)</a> is more important than spending time memorizing documentations of a certain thing.

 ### Didn't Pay Much Attention to Error Messages:
 The initial days of me learning `C` and my attempt to be a native in a GNU/Linux distro didn't turn out well.
 Until I realized how much I ignored terminal error messages.

 ![pydoc Error](/post_images/2018/Oct/pydoc_error.png){:.center-image}